dotnet/core-setup/Documentation/design-docs/WinRT-activation.md

    * If a CLR is active with the process, the requested CLR version will be validated against that CLR.
 If version satisfiability fails, activation will fail.
    * If a CLR is **not** active with the process, an attempt will be made to create a satisfying CLR instance.
    * Failure to create an instance will result in activation failure.
-3) A request to the CLR will be made to load the assembly from memory and get the entry-point.
+3) A request to the CLR will be made to load the corresponding WinRT type for the given type name into the runtime.
+   * This request will use the runtime's current support for resolving WinRT types to correctly resolve them.
    * The ability to load an assembly from memory will require exposing a new function that can be called from `hostfxr`, as well as a new API in `System.Private.CoreLib` on a new class in `Internal.Runtime.InteropServices`:

 ```csharp